Experiences / Music in Motion™ – Upper Body and Core Movement

 Reach for the Rhythm™

-Utilize trunk control, dynamic balance, and functional reach to touch colored targets with the appropriate hand (right or left) as they fly by.
-Red targets are caught with the left hand while blue targets are caught with the right hand.
-The virtual avatar will have colored wrist bands to help with color coordination.
+Utilize trunk control, dynamic balance, and functional reach to touch colored targets as they fly by.
+The virtual avatar wears colored bands to help with right and left side color coordination.

 Turn with the Tempo™